jim-schilling/splurge-sql-generator/README.md

 - **CLI Interface**: Command-line tool for batch processing
 - **Comprehensive Error Handling**: Robust error handling for file operations and SQL parsing

+## SQL File Format Requirement

+> **Important:** The first line of every SQL file must be a class comment specifying the class name, e.g.:
+>
+>     # UserRepository
+>
+> This class name will be used for the generated Python class.
+The filename is no longer used for class naming.

 ## Installation

 ```bash